-Venice Beach.
-Called the shark’s tooth capital of the world, Venice beach is a collector’s dream.
+Called the shark’s tooth capital of the world, Venice Beach is a collector’s dream.
 According to The Fossil Guy, the morning, during low tide, after a storm is a trifecta for fossil hunting.

 You don’t need any equipment to sift through the sand, but if you want to make it easier, you can rent a sand sifter from Papa’s Bait and Snack Shop on the Venice Fishing pier.

-Mansota Key.
-This long, natural stretch of shoreline is in South Sarasota County.
+Manasota Key features a long, natural stretch of shoreline, and is in South Sarasota County.
 You’ll find lots of colorful shells and gorgeous photo ops.
 For the best shelling, head out to the beach about an hour before low tide immediately after a storm.

-Tip: Head to the less-frequented Blind Pass Beach on Mansota Key for smaller crowds.
+Tip: Head to the less-frequented Blind Pass Beach on Manasota Key for smaller crowds.

-Super Grand Prix Boat Festival.
-If you have a need for speed than visit Sarasota in July for the Super Grand Prix Boat Festival to watch the power boats zoom through the water.
-This.Is.Nuts.
+- Super Grand Prix Boat Festival.
+If you have a need for speed then visit Sarasota in July for the Super Grand Prix Boat Festival to watch the powerboats zoom through the water.

-The Art Ovation Hotel.
-One of the coolest hotels I’ve ever visited.
-As soon as you walk into this downtown Sarasota Fl hotel, your shoulders relax with a whiff of the signature white tea and thyme scent, feel free to pick up a candle of your own in the hotel store, which is more like a museum gift shop than hotel sundry store.
+Art Ovation Hotel is one of the coolest hotels I’ve ever visited.
+As soon as you walk into this downtown Sarasota Florida hotel, your shoulders relax with a whiff of the signature white tea and thyme scent.
+Feel free to pick up a candle of your own in the hotel store, which is more like a museum gift shop than hotel sundry store.

 The lobby at Art Ovation doubles as an art gallery with rotating works and daily tours.
 Each day there is an artist discussion.
 I overheard a musician debating the merits of different songwriters with some teens, and got the backstory on a painters travels to Cuba.
 In the evenings, live music fills the atrium.